ianksalter/shv/md/outline-project-plan.md

     toc_depth: 3
 ---

-It is envisaged that design should be completed by the end of March 2022.
-A more detailed view of the key tasks is given below.

-## Phase 0 Tasks - January 2022

-### 0.1 Initial Design and Planning with Mick

-Mick visited Valencia and provided invaluable design and planning advice.

-### 0.2 Secure Main Entrance and Remove Shutter

-Working with Mick the main entrance was secured providing easy access.

-## Phase 1 Tasks - February 2022

-### 1.1 Final Site Measurement and Marking

-### 1.2 Design for Drainage and Flooring

-### 1.3 Purchase Drainage, Blocks, Lintle Materials and DPC

-Includes

-- All pipes and drains including Caps and joining pieces.

-- Pea shingle or equivalent.

-- Engineering Bricks

-- Grill for French Drain

-- Sand & Cement For Lintels & Blocks

-- Buckets for concrete

-- Rebar

-- Wood for Formwork

-- Stone cutter

-- Cement Mixer

-### 1.4 Lay Drainage

-### 1.5 Internal Floor Levelling

-## Phase 3 Tasks March 2022

-### 2.1 Finalising Design

-### 2.2 Purchase Flooring Materials

-- Damp Proof Membrane

-- Insulation

-- Underfloor Heating Grid and Pipes

-### 2.3 Order Windows

-### 2.4 Create Window Openings

-### 2.5 Levelling Outside Yard

-## Phase 4 Tasks April 2022

-### 4.1 Outside Yard & Footings Concrete

-### 4.2 Build Block Walls

-### 4.3 Add Floor Insulation & Underfloor Heating

-### 4.4 Lay underfloor Electrics to Kitchen Island

-### 4.5 Lay Screed

-### 4.6 Order Insulation, Partition and Electrical Materials and roof ladders.

-## Phase 5 Tasks May 2022

-### 5.1 Wall Linings

-### 5.2 Insulation Battons, Partition Shells, Internal Doors and Loft Ladders

-### 5.3 Electric Consumer Unit, Conduits, Cables plus Air Con and Ve3ntilation
-Pipes

-### 5.4 Plasterboard and Insulation

-### 5.5 Loft Boards

-## Phase 6 Tasks June 2022

-### 6.1 Install Windows and Front Door

-### 6.2 Floor Tiling

-### 6.3 HVAC Systems

-## Phase 7 Tasks July 2022

-### 7.1 Kitchen Delivery

-### 7.2 Bathroom Delivery\

-### 7.3 Make Furniture from Shuttering and Building Boards

-## Phase 8 August 2022

-### 8.1 Wall and Ceiling Plastering

-### 8.2 Wall and Ceiling Painting

-### 8.3 Kitchen Install

-### 8.4 Bathroom Install

-### 8.5 Passive House Certification

-### 8.6 Move In.
+The project plan is split up into a number of phases.
+Below an outline of these phases is presented.
+A more detailed project plan is maintained in using the ClickUp

+## Phase 0: Initialisation - January 2022

+Phase 0 involved initial design and planning with Mick who visited Valencia and provided invaluable design and planning advice.
+Mick also aided in securing the main entrance, removing the shutter and beginning the task of levelling the floor.

+## Phase 1: Design & Purchase Plan - Febuary to April 2022

+In this phase aims to complete the following work:

+* Final Site Measurement and Marking
+* Structural Design of Internal Walls and Spaces (In R)
+* Completion of Passive House Design Spreadsheet
+* Engagement of Architect & Possibly Engineer
+* Plan for Building Regulations Approval

+In particular the design, purchasing plans and delivery dates should be completed for each of Phases 2 to 5 below.

+## Phase 2: Levelling, Drainage & Blockwork - April to May 2022

+At the end of this phase:

+* Floor should be level with internal drainage installed.
+* Block work walls should be completed.
+* Window openings should be completed
+* Pillars Should be repaired

+## Phase 3: Floor May to June 2022

+At the end of this phase there should be a level floor (possibly containing underfloor heating/ cooling system).
+Any floor routed electrical cables should be installed.

+## Phase 4: Internal Structure & Syctems - June to July 2022

+At the end of this phase the following should be completed:

+* Walls Damp proofed and Ceilings Made Airtight
+* Wooden Frame for Walls and Ceilings Constructed
+* Loft Ladder Installed
+* Electrical Wiring Installed
+* Plumbing Pipes Run
+* Wall and Ceiling Insulation Installed
+* Plasterboard Installed
+* Attic Boards Installed
+* Ventilation System Installed
+* Water Heating and Cooling System Installed
+* Electrical Consumer Unit Installed

+## Phase 5 Kitchen Bathroom & Finishing - July to August 2022

+At the end of this phase the following should be completed:

+* Plasterboard Finishing Completed
+* Paining Completed
+* Bathroom Installed
+* Kitchen Installed
+* Internal Furniture Built

+## Phase 6 Garden: August to September 2022

+At the end of this phase the following should be completed:

+* Garden Drainage Installed
+* Garden Concreted
+* Garden Tiled